AlfredRico/EDA-Feature-Engineering-with-Python/README.md

 # Lightning Strike Analysis (2018): NOAA Data Exploration

 ## Project Overview
 This project analyzes more than 3.4 million NOAA lightning records from 2018 to identify daily and seasonal strike patterns.
-The workflow demonstrates data cleaning, feature engineering, aggregation, and visualization implemented using Python in a Jupyter notebook environment.
+This workflow demonstrates data cleaning, feature engineering, aggregation, and visualization implemented using Python in a Jupyter notebook environment.

 Results show clear summer concentration, with August being the peak month.

 ## Project Background